diffblue/cbmc/doc/cprover-manual/introduction.md

 Numerous tools to hunt down functional design flaws in silicon have been available for many years, mainly due to the enormous cost of hardware bugs.
-The use of such tools is wide-spread.
+The use of such tools is widespread.
 In contrast, the market for tools that address the need for quality software is still in its infancy.

-Research in software quality has an enormous breadth.
+Research in software quality has enormous breadth.
 We focus the presentation using two criteria:

 1. We believe that any form of quality requires a specific *guarantee*,